 The BODdrum DEMO

-For a basic introduction to the BODdrum range, here is John Blackwell, founder and designer, demonstrating the different sizes and skins available, and our range of beaters.
+For a basic introduction to the BODdrum range, here is John Blackwell, founder and designer, showing and playing the different sizes and skins available, and demonstrating our range of beaters.

 Catch the pigeon ceilidh band

-John Blackwell accompanies a traditional hornpipe tune with a 14″ BODdrum and some of his colleagues from the Catch The Pigeon ceilidh band.
+John Blackwell accompanies some of his colleagues from the Catch The Pigeon ceilidh band in a traditional hornpipe tune with a 14″ BODdrum.

 The Talking Bodrhán